Austenitic stainless steel: Thermomechanical Properties of Austenitic Stainless Steel

 The face centered cubic (FCC) microstructure of austenitic stainless steel is enabled by the inclusion of nickel (cite).
 Under normal atmospheric conditions, the crystal structure of iron is body centered cubic (BCC), also known as alpha-iron or ferrite.
-Above approximately 910 C° (1183), the crystal structure changes to FCC gamma-iron, or austenite.
+Above approximately 910 °C (1183 K), the crystal structure changes to FCC gamma-iron, or austenite.
 By contrast, nickel maintains a FCC crystal structure regardless of temperature.
 Thus, the alloying of nickel during the smelting process of stainless steel forces the crystal structure of the metal to remain in the FCC configuration as the metal cools.
 This stabilization remains at all temperatures, thus austenitic steels cannot be heat hardened, as they retain the same crystal structure up until the solidus temperature.

 A key part of austenitic stainless steel production is decarburization, the removal of most carbon from the alloy.
 Due to its open FCC structure, austenite dissolves carbon very easily, causing it to accumulate within the metal during cooling.
 Carbon atoms readily produce carbides from alloyed chromium, forming as precipitates within the metal.
 While precipitates are desirable for strengthening of some steels due to their ability to obstruct dislocations (crystal latice defects) and force climb instead of glide, the formation of carbides can leech chromium from the Cr_{2}O_{3} coating of the metal.
 This weakens the protective film, a process that then compounds as the reduced protection permits corrosion to cause further damage.
 The formation of damaging carbides can be discouraged via the addition of elements that favor carbide formation such as titanium or niobium, as these will bond with carbon rather than chromium.

 The FCC structure of austenite confers ductility to stainless steel, as the slip planes permit dislocations to move easily via the glide mechanism.
 When worked at cold temperatures or subjected to mechanical stresses beyond the yield point, austenitic steels will work harden, as dislocations formed within the crystal structure compound upon one another.
 Additionally, misalignment of crystalline structures results in the formation of body-centered tetragonal (BCT) martensite, a significantly harder crystal structure of steel.
 The misalignment of the differing crystal structures will harden the metal further, as dislocations are unable to pass through the high strain area of the material.
 While this increases tensile strength, the material thus worked will lose much of its ductility, becoming brittle and susceptible to rapid failure if the ultimate yield strength is exceeded.
 The material may be returned to its original austenitic FCC structure via solution heat treatment, allowing dynamic recrystallization of the structure to release the strain present in BCT grains and the reformation of FCC structures.

 Under long term stress, austenitic stainless steels are subject to creep, or slow deformation over time as dislocations move through the crystal structure.
 The deformation mechanisms occurring are dependent on both applied stress as well as temperature.
 An example of this process may be seen in the deformation map below for Alloy 316, a commonly used austenitic stainless steel.